manaust/spotify-data/README.md

-# Spotify playlist script for Satanica's Metalcodex
+# Spotify playlist downloader
-Node.js script that fetches and formats a playlist as JSON
+Node.js script that fetches and formats a playlist as JSON for Satanica's Metalcodex